Rate your AI maturity: A self-assessment for marketing teams

 Then: Did you have the right systems in place when AI first landed on your desk?

-Now: Can your tech and data keep up with today’s AI capabilities?
+Now: Can your tech and data keep up with the agent era?

 Choose all relevant statements:

-Our marketing data was (and is) accurate, clean, and accessible.
+Our marketing data is accurate, clean, and accessible (not locked into silos)

 Section score: